VPKSoft/InstallerBaseWixSharp/README.md

 # InstallerBaseWixSharp
-Installer template for Wix# for internal use, but if anyone finds this useful 👆
+Installer template for [Wix#](https://github.com/oleg-shilo/wixsharp) for internal use, but if anyone finds this useful... 👆